Update on: 16.09.2024

 Their manner is dry but not without humor, they are loyal friends, partners and neighbors and are among the best types of employees imaginable.
 In leading positions, which they achieve through their skills but never by elbowing their way in, they act fairly, cautiously and efficient.

-The extroverted "twin" of the ISTJ feels a duty towards other people or society: find your life's mission ESTJs often in leading positions, where they make sure that the shop runs smoothly and no one is left behind.
+Find your purpose in life ESTJs often in leading positions, where they make sure that the shop runs smoothly and no one is left behind.
 As pragmatists, they can capture little with lofty ideas (favorite saying: "Whoever has visions should go to the doctor") - and are thus a stabilizing counterweight to all NF do-gooders.

 The job may not always be grateful, but a ESTJ follows through.
 The self-confident conservative insists on following the rules and applies strict standards to others, and even stricter ones to himself.
 His praise is a special distinction for many, but rebels and dreamers will have a hard time with him.

-Whom a ISFJ Once they have given their heart to someone, they have a friend for life.
-ISFJs don't play to the gallery, judge the world in a predominantly practical way, have internalized social norms, make judgments based on feelings and values and feel most comfortable when everyone happy and things have their harmonious order.
+Whom a ISFJ has given his heart once, he has a friend for life.
+ISFJs do not play themselves into the foreground, judge the world mostly practically, have internalized social norms, judge based on feelings and values and feel most comfortable when everyone is happy and things have their harmonious order.

 In the family and in the close circle of colleagues or friends come ISFJ's out of themselves - and can then really perk up.
 No birthday goes unremembered, no unlucky person goes unconsoled.
 Social professions are the ISFJs' preferred metier, but their friendly, steady presence, reliability and empathy are an enrichment for every team.

-Open-minded and gregarious, with a firmly held, mostly conservative worldview and lots of common sense, emotional and experiential in their decisions, and with well-ordered inner and outer lives.
-In the sitcom of everyday life like ESFJs sometimes be the target of good-natured jokes aimed at their perhaps not-so-sparkling remarks and stubborn insistence on conforming to norms.
+ESFJs are open-minded and sociable, with a firmly established, usually conservative world view and plenty of common sense, emotionally and experience-oriented in their decisions and with a well-ordered inner and outer life.
+In the sitcom of everyday life ESFJs sometimes be the target of good-natured jokes aimed at their perhaps not-so-sparkling remarks and stubborn insistence on conforming to norms.
 But that can be pretty much a matter of indifference to the born likable - because they're often the ones with the attractive partner, the good-looking kids, and the fanciest house on the block.

 ESFJs are the best neighbors and colleagues, unwaveringly warm and helpful.
 Even more than the ISFJ, they are attracted to the social professions -.
 ESFJs are great teachers, for example, but also good lawyers.